 Executive compensation decisions are typically made on an annual basis by the Compensation Committee.
-Our Chief Executive Officer, President, General Counsel, and occasionally other executive officers attend Compensation Committee meetings and assist in the process and provide input regarding the compensation of the NEOs, other than themselves.
-During executive sessions of the Compensation Committee, the Chief Executive Officer, President, General Counsel, and any other executive officers, as well as FW Cook, are excused.
-Although the Compensation Committee considers the input from the Chief Executive Officer, President and General Counsel, the Compensation Committee makes all final determinations regarding executive compensation.
+Our Chief Executive Officer/President, General Counsel, and occasionally other executive officers attend Compensation Committee meetings and assist in the process and provide input regarding the compensation of the NEOs, other than themselves.
+During executive sessions of the Compensation Committee, the Chief Executive Officer, General Counsel, and any other executive officers are excused.
+Although the Compensation Committee considers the input from the Chief Executive Officer and General Counsel, the Compensation Committee makes all final determinations regarding executive compensation.